hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 download links will follow once the training converged.

-in the pipeline it replaces denoising and demosaicing. at the time of writing, the input should be the output of the `denoise` module, with `strength` set to zero (i.e. crop black borders and rescale black and white points only).

-the input is rggb bayer data in four planes of half resolution, scaled to the [0,1] range. that is, the input should be *after* the `denoise` module (but be sure to leave the denoising strength at 0). this way, the black borders will be cropped and the data will be rescaled to the correct range.
+in the pipeline it replaces denoising and demosaicing. the input is rggb bayer data in four planes of half resolution, scaled to the [0,1] range. that is, the input should be *after* the `denoise` module (but be sure to leave the denoising strength at 0). this way, the black borders will be cropped and the data will be rescaled to the correct range.

 the original glsl cooperative matrix convolution code was written by [Adrien Vannson](https://github.com/AdrienVannson/gpu-denoising.git).